drascom/one-page-liv-planning/README.md

 | GET/POST/DELETE | `/api-tokens` | Manage integration tokens scoped to the current admin user |
 | GET | `/api/v1/search?token=abc123xyz&full_name=name%20Surname` | External-only endpoint that finds a patient by full name and returns `{ "success": true, "patient": { ... } }` (with `id`/`surgery_date` for backwards compatibility) or `{ "success": false, "message": "Patient record not found" }`.
 You can also continue sending `name`+`surname` pairs for backwards compatibility. |

+Legacy `/procedures` routes are still exposed as aliases for the surgeries endpoints so older integrations continue to function.

 ### Sample patient requests

 Create a patient (internal session cookie example):